philipbutler/tutorials/prototype_source/semi_structured_sparse.rst

 Like other forms of sparsity, **semi-structured sparsity** is a model optimization technique that seeks to reduce the memory overhead and latency of a neural network at the expense of some model accuracy.
 It is also known as **fine-grained structured sparsity** or **2:4 structured sparsity**.

 Semi-structured sparsity derives its name from its unique sparsity pattern, where n out of every 2n elements are pruned.
-We most often see n=2, hence 2:4 sparsity
+We most often see n=2, hence 2:4 sparsity.
 Semi-structured sparsity is particularly interesting because it can be efficiently accelerated on GPUs and doesn't degrade model accuracy as much as other sparsity patterns.

 With the introduction of `semi-structured sparsity support <https://pytorch.org/docs/2.1/sparse.html#sparse-semi-structured-tensors>`_, it is possible to prune and accelerate a semi-structured sparse model without leaving PyTorch.